How it works

 - No more repostings of ads (e.g., on craigslist)

 - Deal with serious buyer only as they prepay online

 - No need to publicly disclose your home address

 - Build your online reputation

 3. I have made an online purchase, now what?

-4. How do I qualify for free delivery?
+4. How do I qualify for a free delivery?

-Starting December 1, 2018, there is a minimum order of $50 (for up to 10 items from any Gardeneur sellers) to qualify for a free delivery in the Silicon Valley areas.
-If your order is below $50, there is a $10 delivery service available for purchase here.
-We also expanded our delivery service area now to San Francisco areas for a minimal fee of $29 or free with a minimum order of $100.
-You can purchase it here
+Starting August 1, 2020, there is a minimum order of $100 to qualify for a free delivery in the Bay Area.
+If your order is below $100, there is a $29 delivery service available for purchase here

 5. What can I list on Gardeneur.com?

 You can sell or give away plants you grow on your backyard, fresh cuttings, seeds, or other garden related items subject to your state/local county requirements (if any).
 Some plants like citrus may have stricter requirements than others in California.
 You can even sell fresh produce.
 Starting January 1, 2015, a new law (AB-1990) authorizes Community Food Producers to sell or provide whole uncut fruits or vegetables if they meet specified requirements.
 You can read more about this new law here.
 If you are looking for a particular plant, you can also list your request on our site so other gardeneurs can make you an offer.